Muhammad315/colorblind-assistant-chrome-extension/README.md

 ---

-Explore and contribute to PHP Product Manager to enhance its functionality.
+Explore and contribute to ColorBlind Assistant Chrome Extension to enhance its functionality.
 If you have questions or suggestions, please open an issue or contact khanmuhammadmuzzamil500@gmail.com

 ## Acknowledgements